-Newsletters are sent home with your oldest child every second Wednesday.
-Please fill out this form if you would like these emailed to you.
+Newsletters are sent home by email, through the school app or with your oldest child (if paper copy requested) every second Wednesday.
 In the event of extra activities you will be notified in advance.
 If possible these should be kept for reference.

 We encourage parents to raise any concerns in regards to your child’s progress or welfare.
 In the first instance please see your child’s teacher.
 If you feel that you require some time to discuss your concern, ring the office to arrange a suitable time.
 The Principal may also be approached to discuss more complex issues.